pluralsh/documentation/pages/how-to/set-up/mgmt-cluster.md

 ---
-title: Setting Up a New MGMT Cluster
+title: Setting Up a New Management (MGMT) Cluster
-description: Using Plural CLI to Deploy a MGMT Kubernetes Cluster
+description: Using Plural CLI to Deploy a Management (MGMT) Kubernetes Cluster
 ---

 ### Prerequisites